neondatabase/website/content/docs/introduction/usage-metrics.md

 Extra compute usage is available with the [Launch](/docs/introduction/plans##launch) and [Scale](/docs/introduction/plans##scale) plans.
 Extra compute usage is billed for by compute hour.
 For example, the Launch plan has an allowance of 300 compute hours included in the plan's monthly fee.
 If you use additional compute hours, you are billed for those at the compute-hour price stated on our [pricing](https://neon.tech/pricing) page.

-### What is active time?
+### What are active hours?

-**Active time** is the actual amount of time a compute is active as opposed to being idle due to being suspended due to inactivity.
+**Active hours** measures the amount of time a compute is active, rather than idle when suspended due to inactivity.
 The time that your compute is idle is not counted toward compute usage.

 ### What is a compute hour?

-A **compute hour** is 1 hour of _active time_ for a compute with 1 vCPU.
-Neon supports computes ranging in size from 1 vCPU to 8 vCPU.
-If you have a compute with .25 vCPU, as you would on the Neon Free Tier, it would take 4 hours of active time to use 1 compute hour.
-On the other hand, If you have a compute with 4 vCPU, it would only take 15 minutes of active time to use 1 compute hour.
+A **compute hour** is 1 hour is equal to one _active hour_ for a compute with 1 vCPU.
+If you have a compute with .25 vCPU, as you would on the Neon Free Tier, it would require 4 _active hours_ to use 1 compute hour.
+On the other hand, if you have a compute with 4 vCPU, it would only take 15 minutes to use 1 compute hour.

 ### How Neon compute features affect usage